getsentry/sentry-docs/src/collections/_documentation/workflow/debug-files.md

 - **Executables** do not carry a file extension.
 If stripped like above, executables contain a symbol table, but no debug information.
-If the build runs omits frame pointers, unwind information will also be retained.
+If the build run omits frame pointers, unwind information will also be retained.
 Both can be further stripped using flags like `--strip-all`.

 - **Shared Libraries** use the `.so` extension, and otherwise behave exactly